 Please fully read the terms outlined below and complete all applicable parts of the registration form.
-Your registration will be reviewed by the Specialist Registration team and if successful you will be notified via email.
-It is therefore essential that an email address is supplied by you.
+Your registration will be reviewed by the Specialist Registration team and if you are successful you will be notified via email.
+It is therefore essential that a valid email address is supplied by you.

 Neither the accessing of this registration document by you, the submission of any response by you, nor the evaluation of that response by us shall, in any way, commit Aviva to award to you any recognition for the provision of services by you or to enter into discussions with you regarding the possibility of such recognition.

-In particular, but without limitation, it should be noted by all respondents that Aviva may, in its absolute discretion without giving reasons:
+In particular, but without limitation, it should be noted by you that Aviva may, in its absolute discretion without giving reasons:

 - Reject any incomplete or completed registration that does not conform to instructions and specifications herein.

-- Discuss, modify or clarify the terms of this registration form with the Respondent at a later date.
+- Discuss, modify or clarify the terms of this registration form with you at a later date.

-This registration document is issued on the understanding that Aviva is not liable for any costs incurred by you in the preparation of this or subsequent documents.
-Certain elements of your response may ultimately by incorporated into any subsequent agreement between us, and you will be expected to warrant that the content of your response is and will remain true and accurate in all material respects and that you will notify Aviva in writing of any material change to the information provided.
+These terms and conditions and application form are issued on the understanding that Aviva will not be liable for any costs incurred by you in their preparation.
+You warrant that the content of your response is and will remain true and accurate in all material respects and that you will notify Aviva in writing of any material change to the information provided.

-The cover available to patients varies according to policy type.
+The private health cover available to patients varies according to their policy type with us.
 In all cases you are strongly advised to ensure that patients have received prior authorisation from us before proceeding with any treatment or investigation.
 You must make all efforts to ensure the patient you are treating is eligible for treatment prior to treatment taking place.